 The capital of United Arab Emirates is Abu Dhabi, though many foreigners are also familiar the ultramodern and luxurious city of Dubai.
 About 9.5 million people live in the UAE.
 Interestingly, the UAE has a huge number of expatriates and other immigrants who move there, making population estimates difficult to obtain because of a large number of non-citizens.
 The official language is Arabic, and the UAE practices religious freedom, though Islam is the official state religion.

 Many travelers flock to the Sheikh Zayed Mosque in Abu Dhabi to experience the splendor and history of this holy site, a beautiful white mosque with golden trim and stained glass windows.
-On the other end of the spectrum is the Dubai Mall, one of the largest malls in the world full of activities such as an aquarium and an entrance to the tallest building in the world, Burj Khalifa.

-Because the UAE is in the Arabian Desert, travelers who are not used to the heat should plan to visit in cooler months.
+Note: Because the UAE is in the Arabian Desert, travelers who are not used to the heat should plan to visit in cooler months.
 Summers can be around 106 degrees Fahrenheit (41.1 degrees Celsius) during the day, whereas cooler months like January is closer to 75 degrees (23.9).